 Spiritual Direction has had a long and esteemed history within Christianity.
 Despite its name, it is not one person “directing” another person in what to do.
 Rather, it is a dialogue in which a person discovers and discusses with the director the action of God’s Spirit in one’s life.
 The director is privileged to act as a companion and facilitator in that process.

 A person commits to spiritual direction to learn how to be attentive to God’s grace in life; to grow in awareness of God’s grace; to explore what obstructs one’s attention to God’s grace; to name and honor near occasions of grace in one’s life; to find the grace offered in loss, grief, anger or fear; to attend to God’s grace in a moment of change or transition; to make an important decision in light of God’s grace.

 I have taught the Advanced Seminar on Spiritual Direction in the Doctor of Ministry program at Catholic Theological Union, Chicago, IL.
-I’ve also designed and led a 2-year ecumenical training program for spiritual directors at the Chiara Center in Springfield, IL for eight years.
-I also help with the training of spiritual directors in the diocese of Austin, TX, and offer continuing education programs for spiritual directors.
+For eight years, I led a 2-year training program for spiritual directors in Peoria IL and at the Chiara Center in Springfield, IL.
+I am currently training deacons and deacon wives to become spiritual directors in the Archdiocese of Galveston-Houston as well as helping with the training of spiritual directors in the diocese of Austin, TX.
+I occasionally offer continuing education programs for spiritual directors.
 I currently offer spiritual direction both in person and virtually via ZOOM from San Miguel Friary in San Antonio TX.